Skyline Rural Watch Newsline

 You can subscribe to the Newsline at the Skyline Ridge Neighbors Website, SRNPDX.org.
 Tell your neighbors about this free Newsline service.

 About Skyline Ridge Neighbors: SRN is a neighborhood association serving much of unincorporated northwest Multnomah County and some adjacent areas within the city of Portland.
 SRN is registered as a neighborhood association within Multnomah County, registered as a non-profit public benefit corporation with the State of Oregon and approved as a 501(c)(3) non-profit organization under the IRS Code.
 SRN is operated by volunteers and with donated funds entirely.

-If you would like to donate to SRN in support of its activities, such as this free Newsline service and the publication of its quarterly Skyline Ridge Runner, send your donation to “Skyline Ridge Neighbors”, c/o Laurel Erhardt, 14416 NW Skyline Blvd, Portland, OR 97231 Contributions are tax deductible to the extent allowed by law.
+If you would like to donate to SRN in support of its activities, such as this free Newsline service and the publication of its quarterly Skyline Ridge Runner, send your donation to “Skyline Ridge Neighbors”, c/o Laurel Erhardt, 14416 NW Skyline Blvd, Portland, OR 97231 or donate through PayPal.
+Contributions are tax deductible to the extent allowed by law.